SeattleChris/test-site-content/checklist.md

   - [x] Implement API Exceptions
 - [ ] Install chrome browser in this application.
   - [x] Directly on server when ssh in.
+  - [ ] As a container
+  - [ ] ?
+As part of a startup script?
 - [x] Install bs4 (Beautiful Soup)
+- [ ] See if it can be done without Beautiful Soup.
+  - [ ] Different techniques to get that same data.
+  - [ ] uninstall bs4, update requirements.
 - [ ] Refactor local App technique to work in this environment.
 - [ ] Can save to a static files bucket that can be used by other application.
 - [ ] Can be triggered by other application calling an API route.